bd452/TapTapPass_iOS6/README.md

 TapTapPass is a tweak to manage your passcode lock.
 Works through activator.

-It's extremely messy at the moment, but I'm working on cleaning up the code.
+It's extremely messy at the moment, as it's in the stage between releases, and it may not work well, or even at all.
+However, I'm actively working on cleaning up the code.
 A lot.

 If you have any ideas, feel free to send me an email at bryce.dougherty@gmail.com